 Jackfruit as a meat substitute is most often used for those who are meatless.
 That being said, edamame is a one of the best alternatives for keto dieters who are also vegetarian or vegan because it is so much higher in protein, and so much lower in carbohydrates.

-Just because something is a superfood, doesn’t mean it fits into every diet plan!
-Luckily, keto dieters now know the answer to “is jackfruit keto?” as well as the ten best fruit and meat jackfruit alternatives that are out there!
+Just because something is a superfood doesn’t mean it fits into every diet plan.
+Fortunately, keto dieters now have the answer to whether jackfruit is keto-friendly and can explore the ten best fruit and meat alternatives to jackfruit available.

 Can You Eat Jackfruit and Stay in Ketosis?